tEgRaT/timestamp/README.md

 6. create a new file called .gitignore, add node_modules to this file
 7. git add .
 8. git commit -m "initial commit"
-9. unstall modules won't used in this project: npm uninstall --save body-parser cookie-parser serve-favicon jade
+9. unstall modules won't used in this project: npm uninstall --save body-parser cookie-parser serve-favicon jade, don't forget to install pug instead of jade
-4. code
+10. code
-5. npm start
+11. npm start